Was Yorkshire Village Plagued by Vampires? May 1, 2017 21:04:45 GMT -5

 Post by Joanna on May 1, 2017 21:04:45 GMT -5

 Was Yorkshire Village Plagued by Vampires?

 Mutilated corpses have been uncovered in an abandoned North Yorkshire village called Wharram Percy.
-Apparently, the medieval English villagers exhibited widespread belief in the undead’s returning as revenants or reanimated corpses and fought against the risk of vampire attacks in an incident that wouldn’t be out of place in Dom Augustine Calmet’s Treatise on Vampires and Revenants in Eastern Europe in the early 18th century, or a scene from The Walking Dead.
+Apparently, the medieval English villagers exhibited a widespread belief in the undead’s returning as revenants or reanimated corpses, and fought against the risk of vampire attacks in an incident that wouldn’t be out of place in Dom Augustine Calmet’s Treatise on Vampires and Revenants in Eastern Europe in the early 18th century, or a scene from The Walking Dead.